reflectoring/reflectoring.github.io/_posts/2018-11-10-pact-node-graphql-consumer.md

 ---
 title: "Implementing a Consumer-Driven Contract for a GraphQL Consumer with Node and Apollo"
-categories: [cdc, testing]
+categories: [programming]
 modified: 2018-11-10
-last_modified_at: 2018-11-10
-author: tom
-tags:
-comments: true
-ads: true
 excerpt: "In this tutorial, we're exploring how to create a GraphQL consumer with Node and Apollo.
 We're then going to create a contract for this GraphQL Consumer and a test that validates that the consumer works accoring to the contract."
-sidebar:
-  nav: cdc
-  toc: true
+image: 0025-signature
 ---

-{% include sidebar_right %}

 Consumer-driven contract (CDC) tests are a technique to test integration points between API providers and API consumers without the hassle of end-to-end tests (read it up in a